snakemake/snakefmt/README.md

 #### Compact diff
 ##### `--compact-diff`

-As the name implies, a more compact version of [`--diff`](#diff).
-Using this option will not write any formatted code back to file.
+Does not write any formatted code back to file.
 It will instead print a compact diff of how the code looks before and after formatting.
 The diff is compact as it only prints the lines that will change, with a few lines of surrounding context.

 ```
 $ echo 'x = 1\ny = 3\n\n\nrule foo:\n\tinput: "foo.txt"' | snakefmt --compact-diff -